emulsify-ds/emulsify-website/posts/emulsify-and-drupal.md

 Platform-specific behavior should exist where the platform needs it.
 But it should not define the entire shape of EC4.x.

-This is where the new Emulsify architecture becomes important.
-EC4.x introduces a platform model that allows Drupal-specific behavior to live behind an adapter while generic projects stay generic.
-Emulsify (base theme) 7.x builds on that model by acting as the integration point for the new foundation.
+That idea has always been part of Emulsify’s direction.
+EC4.x simply makes the separation more visible in the architecture, configuration, and adapter boundaries.
+Emulsify (base theme) 7.x builds on that model by acting as the Drupal integration point for the new foundation.

 For teams that support Drupal projects, the familiar Emulsify workflow is still there: component-driven development, Storybook, Twig templates, generated child themes, and practical tooling for theme work.

-**The difference is that those pieces now sit on top of a more modern and portable foundation.**
+**The difference is that those pieces now sit on top of a more modern and easier-to-extend foundation.**

-Those projects get the benefits of EC4.x without making one CMS the default assumption for every Emulsify project.
+Those projects get the benefits of EC4.x while the core package remains easier to adapt for other platforms and project types.

 ## Built for modern Drupal projects